 Feed greens during their molt to support the growth of new feather follicles.

-You can improve the immunity of poultry with the antioxidants found in strawberries, blueberries, grapes, mango, and watermelon.
+Chickens love fruits, and you can improve the immunity of poultry with the antioxidants found in strawberries, blueberries, grapes, mango, and watermelon.

 Cut fruits into small pieces to prevent an impacted crop.